 The Anderson Valley AVA is located on the western edge of Mendocino County, two hours north of San Francisco.
-This part of Mendocino County traces its history back to 1851 when the Anderson family, pioneers from Missouri, found a verdant valley filled with game and absent of other settlers.
-The family is thought to be the first white people to have seen what was to be their eponymous Valley.
+This part of Mendocino County traces its history back to 1851 when the Anderson family - pioneers from Missouri - found a verdant valley filled with game, and distinctly, no any other settlers.

-Given very cold winter and springtime temperatures and a lack of experience with Vitus vinifera grape growing among the early settlers, Anderson Valley hung it's agricultural hat mostly on apples.
-Other fruit was grown, and most of what was exported was dried first before it left.
+Given its very cold winter and springtime temperatures, along with the general lack of experience with Vitus vinifera grape growing practices among the early settlers, Anderson Valley hung it's agricultural hat mostly on apples.
+Other fruit was grown, but most of what was exported was dried prior to being shipped off.

-It was only in the late 1960s when Dr. Donald Edmeades planted his first vineyard in the Valley that winegrapes began to become important.
-With an ideal diurnal temperature swing between day and night of 40-50 degrees, cool-climate grapes such as Pinot Noir and Chardonnay are ideally suited for the appellation.
+It was only in the late 1960s, when Dr. Donald Edmeades planted his first vineyard in the Valley, that wine grapes began to become important.
+With an ideal diurnal temperature swing between day and night of 40-50 degrees, cool-climate grapes such as Pinot Noir and Chardonnay were discovered to be ideally suited for the appellation.
 And now, nearly 50 years after the first important plantings, Anderson Valley is looked upon as one of the finest growing areas in California for Burgundian varieties.

 Deer Meadows Richard Savoy Vineyard